bmaunde/guidelines/Magento/magento-cloud-setup.md

 ## Development System
-The magento development works with a linux or unix environment.
+Magento works well with a linux or unix environment.
 That means you need to have a full-fledged unix/linux environment or a virtual machine setup on your windows system.

 You are probably using a windows based system and there are 2 options: